James-Clark12/James-Clark12/README.md

 ### Hi there 👋

-🔭 I’m currently working on Top Secret projects.
+🔭 I’m currently working on becoming a better engineer.

 <!--
 **James-Clark12/James-Clark12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.